silentnight717/Unlock-Bitcoin-Core-Wallet/README.md

 # Unlock-Bitcoin-Core-wallet
-Decrypts Bitcoin Core BerkelyDB wallet dat files by compiling a special pattern inside the encrypted password
+Unlocks Bitcoin Core BerkelyDB wallets by compiling a special pattern inside the encrypted password